bhokansonfasig/pyrex/docs/examples.rst

 Ray Tracing
 -----------

+As of PyREx version 1.4.0 full ray tracing is supported.
+However, this section has yet to be updated.
+Complain to Ben about it.

 While PyREx does not currently support full ray tracing, it does provide a ``PathFinder`` class which implements some basic ray analysis by checking for total internal reflection along a straight-line path. ``PathFinder`` takes an ice model and two points as arguments and provides a number of properties and methods regarding the path between the points. ::

     start = (0, 0, -100) # m